 - Tax liability insurance is accessible for contractors/agencies if a pass result is achieved.

-If the contractor has passed, they will receive a certificate along with tailored expert analysis and a sign-off sheet for the client to complete.
+If IR35 does not apply (outside IR35), the contractor can pay £29.99 to download the Certification Documents - this includes the analysis report, a certificate and a sign-off sheet for the client to complete.
 This ensures that they are meeting the requirement to prove that reasonable care has been taken when establishing their IR35 status.
+For an extra £39.99 they can choose to engage a lawyer to obtain an Assured Certification - this is where the position, including contract, is checked by a lawyer.

-Why have HMRC made such a mess with their Employment Status Service (ESS)?
+Why have HMRC made such a mess with their CEST tool?

 HMRC have demonstrated that it doesn’t understand the employment case law that underpins IR35.
 For example: